gkampolis/TitanicAPI/README.md

 ## A note regarding security

-It is assumed that the container would be onine behind other security measures such as user authentication and HTTPS.
+It is assumed that the container would be online behind other security measures such as user authentication and HTTPS.
 The container itself validates the parameters passed to it (thus avoiding the most obvious security breach) but does not implement other security features.
-However, such measures are easilly implemented and usually already in place.
+However, such measures are easily implemented and usually already in place.
 Container hosting services may also offer solutions as well (as mentioned above, tested with Microsoft Azure).

 If needed, HTTPS can be implemented via the container by including an apache server and the necessary certificates.
 For an example of such an implementation, see [T-mobile's repository](https://github.com/tmobile/r-tensorflow-api).